 Corrosive Water and Copper Pipes

 Copper pipes are designed to last up to 50 years and sometimes longer with proper maintenance.
 It is estimated that more than 85 percent of all homes in the United States contain copper piping, and there’s a good chance that your residential building in Chicago also contains copper piping.
-While copper piping is a great choice for all types of plumbing applications due to its longevity, resistance to bacterial growth and ability to transport both hot and cold water, it does have some drawbacks.
+While copper piping is a great choice for all types of plumbing applications due to its longevity, resistance to bacterial growth, and ability to transport both hot and cold water, it does have some drawbacks.

 If your building was built prior to the 1980s, lead solder was probably used to seal the joints of your copper pipes.
 Over time, the lead in the solder can leach into your water, especially if you have water with a low pH.
-Water with a pH of less than 7 can also lead to pinhole leaks, blowouts and water damage.
+Water with a pH of less than 7 can also lead to pinhole leaks, blowouts, and water damage.
 This is because acidic water slowly eats away at the interior walls of your plumbing pipes, creating pits.

-Combating Corrosive Water in Chicago
+Combating Corrosive Water and Chemical Leaching in Chicago

-If you suspect the water in your Chicago residential building is corrosive or acidic, you should take steps to prevent chemical leaching from your copper pipes while you develop a plan to restore the safety of your potable water.
+If you suspect the water in your Chicago residential building is corrosive or acidic, you should take steps to prevent chemical leaching from any copper and lead pipes while you develop a plan to restore the safety of your potable water.
 One of the ways you can limit the contaminants in your water is by periodically flushing the system.
 Flushing the system involves turning on the water at the taps and running it until it becomes extremely cold, indicating that fresh water from the municipal water supply has entered the pipes.

-Preventing Corroded Pipes with Epoxy Pipe Liners from Nu Flow
+Preventing Corroded Pipes with Epoxy Pipe Liners from NuFlow